Azure/autorest.python/README.md

 pipeline:

   python:
-    # just passes content thru,
-    # makes it so that the python: config section loads.
+    # makes it so that the 'python:' config section loads early.
-    pass-thru: true
+    null: true   # no actual plugin, just a placeholder
+    input: openapi-document/multi-api/identity

+  modelerfour:
+    # in order that the modelerfour/flattener/grouper/etc picks up
+    # configuration nested under python: in the user's config,
+    # we have to make modelerfour depend on the 'python' task too.
+    input:
+      - python

+  python/m2r:
     input: modelerfour/identity

-  python/m2r:
-    input: python

   python/namer:
     input: python/m2r